-- Clubhouse bar and catering facilities may be open - From Monday 14 September it is illegal for gatherings of more than six people to take place either indoor or outdoor, except for limited exceptions - click here for more detail - Clubs/ facilities have a legal obligation to collect details of all members and visitors entering the clubhouse for track and trace.
-These details must be stored, in compliance with GDPR, for 21 days. - From Thursday 24 September clubs/ facilities must also display an official NHS QR Code poster so that visitors can 'check-in' as an alternative to providing their contact details.
-Click here for more detail and to create a QR Code. - Locker rooms may be open for storage of golf clubs in allocated personal lockers.
-Players should still arrive changed for play and refrain from showering or changing in locker rooms - Toilets and wash-hand basins in locker rooms may remain in use - Face coverings must be worn by staff, golfers and visitors in all public indoor areas of the club/ facility, as well as in Pro's Shops.
-Coverings may only be removed when seated in bar and restaurant areas.
+- Clubhouse bar and catering facilities may be open.
+Guidance on the safe re-opening of clubhouses can be found in our Framework for Opening Your Clubhouse click here. - From Monday 14 September it is illegal for gatherings of more than six people to take place either indoor or outdoor, except for limited exceptions - click here for more detail - Locker rooms may be open for storage of golf clubs in allocated personal lockers.
+Players should still arrive changed for play and refrain from showering or changing in locker rooms - Toilets and wash-hand basins in locker rooms may remain in use - Face coverings must be worn by members of the public in all indoor areas of the club/ facility, as well as in Pro's Shops.
+Coverings may be removed in bar and restaurant areas for the purpose of eating and drinking.
 There are some exemptions to wearing face coverings including children under the age of 11 and those with certain disabilities.
 Clubs should refer to government guidance to ensure compliance. - Clubs/facilities to communicate in advance with golfers to advise on social distancing requirements that are being applied on arrival at the club/facility - Clubs/facilities to have procedures in place to ensure social distancing requirements in the area of the professional's shop or starter's building in advance of golfers teeing off - It is a decision for facility managers whether or not they hire out equipment.
 Where they are hired, individuals can use trollies.
 These should not be shared.
 Two members of the same household may share buggies but otherwise they should be used by individuals only.
 Facilities should follow sensible precautions and clean equipment after every use - Clubs/facilities to have procedures in place for the practice putting green, for example giving priority of use to the players in the next group due to tee off